zPeanut/Hydrogen/README.md

 ![alt text](https://raw.githubusercontent.com/zPeanut/Resources/master/hydrogen.png)

-A mixin based ghost client for Minecraft 1.8.9 built on Minecraft Forge.
+An open source, mixin based utility mod for Minecraft 1.8.9 built on Minecraft Forge.
 Originally designed as a MCP Client (called Tephra), it is now being ported to Forge.
 Over time, more and more features will be added.